 Strawson has confident pronouncements about what is and what is not essential to human nature.
 One might claim that there will never be an end to poverty, tribalism, jealousy, sexual harassment in the workplace, or violence.
 Claims of this sort appeal to human nature.
 For Kafka and Foucault, the problem is primarily not that some human traits are genetically fixed or metaphysically ordained, but that if anything the tendency is to underestimate the ability of a human being to alienate and detach herself from what a moment ago she may have considered her ‘nature.’
 Both Kafka and Foucault are to some degree epigones of Sigmund Freud in this instance, who was not chiefly interested in pathological expression of natural sentiments such as jealousy and violence, but in their pathological suppression and the ability of persons to substitute, triangulate within themselves, and consider themselves (often deceptively) from a third-person perspective.
 In De la Grammatologie (1967), Jacques Derrida has suggestively and in a manner quite foreign to analytical philosophy portrayed this phenomenon as ‘supplement of the origin.’
 For Kafka and Foucault, along similar lines, the alienation of modern humans from their attachment to moral responsibility becomes an issue and a (grim) possibility.

 The logical progression of this paper is served best if I first provide an account and a characterization of the way in which moral responsibility is necessary for an analytical philosopher like P.F.
 Strawson; I will provide a contrasting account of this necessity in the continental philosophy of Martin Heidegger.
-These accounts of necessity provide a foil against which the rejection of necessity by Kafka and Foucault becomes that much more pertinent.
+These accounts of necessity provide a foil against which the rejection of necessity by Kafka and Foucault becomes more clearly visible.
 Foucault’s philosophy on this question derives from Hume via Nietzschean “genealogy.”
 Hume, ironically, used genealogy to answer the question how a sentimentalist account of moral responsibility can salvage the necessity of moral responsibility.
 Nietzsche (to some degree) and Foucault (in full measure) replace the core of necessity in the Humean genealogy by a core of contingency, Kafka following suit by narratively operationalizing a modern concept of moral responsibility that is almost exclusively viewed within a framework of contingency and confusion about causal dependencies.

 The tug of war between these conflicting accounts pits the necessity of reactive attitudes in a world that must make sense to human interpretation and provide some meaning to human life against a confrontation with the historical contingencies of modernity.
 There is some agreement between the opposing sides: Strawson and Foucault both resist Kantian (rationalist) and Heideggerian (existentialist) metaphysics.
 A proper description of moral responsibility takes into account how it is grounded in de-transcendentalized and embodied “facts on the ground.”
 Once these commonalities are established and Strawson’s account of moral necessity is explicated, the bulk of the paper traces how Foucault and Kafka undermine this necessity in philosophical and literary terms.